Asian Canadians: 19th century

-During the mid 19th century, many Chinese arrived to take part in the British Columbia gold rushes.
+During the mid 19th century, many Chinese people arrived to take part in the British Columbia gold rushes.
 Beginning in 1858, early settlers formed Victoria's Chinatown and other Chinese communities in New Westminster, Yale, and Lillooet.
 Estimates indicate that about 1/3 of the non-native population of the Fraser goldfields was Chinese.
 Later, the construction of the Canadian Pacific Railway prompted another wave of immigration from the East Asian country.
 Mainly hailing from Guangdong Province, the Chinese helped build the Canadian Pacific Railway through the Fraser Canyon.

 Many Japanese people also arrived in Canada during the mid to late 19th century and became fishermen and merchants in British Columbia.
 Early immigrants from the East Asian island nation most notably worked in canneries such as Steveston along the pacific coast.

 Similarly in the late 19th century, many Indians hailing from Punjab Province settled in British Columbia and worked in the forestry industry.
 Most early immigrants hailing from South Asia first settled around sawmill towns along the Fraser River in southwestern British Columbia such as Kitsilano, Fraser Mills, and Queensborough.
 Later, many Indian immigrants also settled on Vancouver Island, working on local sawmills in Victoria, Coombs, Duncan, Ocean Falls, and Paldi.

 Early West Asian Canadian history featured Lebanese and Syrians first immigrating in Canada during the late 19th century; as both countries were under Ottoman dominion at the time they were originally known as Turks or Syrian−Lebanese on census reports.
 Settling in the Montreal area of southern Quebec, they became the first West Asian group to immigrate to Canada.
 The first Lebanese immigrant to Canada was Abraham Bounadere (Ibrahim Abu Nadir) from Zahlé in Lebanon who settled in Montreal in 1882.
 Because of situations within Lebanon and restrictive Canadian laws these immigrants were 90% Christian.
 These immigrants were mostly economic migrants seeking greater prosperity in the New World.

-Similar to late 19th century through early 20th century Lebanese immigration and settler patterns, while the vast majority of Syrians migrated to South America, a small percentage made their way to America, and an even smaller percentage settled in Canada.
-Once again, in a similar demographic to early Lebanese settlers to Canada, the overwhelming majority of Syrians who settled in Canada from the 1880s-1960s were of the Christian faith.
+Similar to late 19th century through early 20th century Lebanese immigration and settler patterns, while the vast majority of Syrians migrated to South America, a small percentage made their way to the United States, and an even smaller percentage settled in Canada.
+Once again, in a similar demographic to early Lebanese settlers to Canada, the overwhelming majority of Syrians who settled in Canada from the 1880s–1960s were of the Christian faith.
 The so-called shepherd of the lost flock, Saint Raphael Hawaweeny of Brooklyn, New York, came to Montreal in 1896 to help establish a Christian association called the Syrian Benevolent Society and then later on an Orthodox church in Montreal for the newly arrived Syrian faithful.